 Local Control for Local Safety

-The best way to protect a local community is to empower local officials to do what's right for their neighbors.
+The best way to protect a community is to empower local officials to do what's right for their neighbors.
 Our recent survey of Allegheny County officials showed strong support for making drilling decisions at the local level.
-And local officials overwhelmingly said that safety and environmental concerns about potential shale gas extraction within their jurisdictions were the most important factors for them in crafting responsible zoning regulations.
+These local officials overwhelmingly said that safety and environmental concerns about potential shale gas extraction within their jurisdictions were the most important factors for them in crafting responsible zoning regulations.

-Our plan is to work with community leaders to craft sensible regulations that will preserve the character of their towns, protect public safety, and comply with state law.
+We are working with community leaders to craft sensible regulations that will preserve the character of their towns, protect public safety, and comply with state law.

 When communities fight, they win

 The people of Oakmont are fighting back.
 Citizens to Protect Oakmont and Food & Water Watch are canvassing to advise residents of the dangers of seismic testing and to not permit seismic testing on their property.